klutchell/balena-adguard/README.md

 <https://github.com/AdguardTeam/AdGuardHome/wiki/Getting-Started>

-1. connect to `http:<device-ip>:3000/install.html` in your browser
+1. connect to `http:<device-ip>:80/install.html` in your browser
-2. Step 1/5: select Get Started
-3. Step 2/5a: select `All interfaces` and `80` for Admin Web Interface listen interface
+2. select `All interfaces` and `80` for Admin Web Interface listen interface
-4. Step 2/5b: select `eth0` or `wlan0` and `53` for DNS server listen interface
+3. select `eth0` or `wlan0` and `53` for DNS server listen interface
-5. Step 3/5: provide an admin username and password
+4. provide an admin username and password
-6. Step 4/5: optionally use the guide to configure your devices
-7. Step 5/5: select Open Dashboard and if the page fails to redirect you can manually browse to `http:<device-ip>:80`

 ### Encryption setup

 <https://github.com/AdguardTeam/AdGuardHome/wiki/Encryption>

 1. in the BalenaCloud Web Dashboard - provide the 3 required CLOUDFLARE application environment variables as defined above
-2. in the BalenaCloud Web Dashboard - observe the dns-cloudflare container logs to see if certs were successfully generated
+2. in the BalenaCloud Web Dashboard - observe the certbot container logs to see if certs were successfully generated
-3. Open AdGuard Home web interface and go to settings
+3. open AdGuard Home web interface and go to Settings -> Encryption
-4. Scroll down to the "Encryption" settings
-5. in the BalenaCloud Web Dashboard - SSH into the dns-cloudflare container
-6. copy/paste the contents of `/etc/letsencrypt/live/{adguard.example.com}/fullchain.pem` in the Certificates field
-7. copy/paste the contents of `/etc/letsencrypt/live/{adguard.example.com}/privkey.pem` in the Private Key field
-8. write your domain name in the Server name field
+4. write your domain name in the Server name field
+5. Set the certificates file path to `/etc/letsencrypt/live/{adguard.mydomain.com}/fullchain.pem`
+6. Set the private key file path to `/etc/letsencrypt/live/{adguard.mydomain.com}/privkey.pem`

 The certificate script will run once every 24 hours to check if renewal is required.